stonevil/Razer_Blade_Advanced_early_2019_Hackintosh/README.md

 Major disadvantages is

 * PC trackpads still cannot match with MacBook Pro.
-It's good.
+This one is good.
 Much better than most PC notebooks have.
 But still not even close to MacBook Pro.
 * Screen rather mediocre compare to MacBook Pro.
 144Hz is good for gaming.
 If you working with text a lot just like me maybe it will be better to get 4K panel.
 For content creators is mandatory to get 4K panel.

 P.S.
 Apple, please fix keyboard and release real Pro MacBook.
 Just take a look on Razer Blade Advanced.
 Good place to start to design new MacBook Pro.